 |Doctoral Dissertation in Church Music and Worship||WORSP 8116||16|

-Program fees can be viewed at the Tuition and Fees section of the catalog found here.
+Program fees can be viewed in the Student Fees and Payments section of this catalog.